vackosar/vackosar.github.io/_drafts/2021-10-04-electra-cheaper-training.md

 # Why Is BERT Training Inefficient?
 - [BERT = Bidirectional Encoder Representations from Transformers](https://arxiv.org/pdf/1810.04805.pdf)
-- uses unsupervised pre-training
+- Uses unsupervised pre-training
-- encodes text into WordPiece tokens
+- Encodes text into WordPiece tokens
-- pre-training replaces 15% inputs with "[MASK]" token,
+- Pre-training replaces 15% inputs with "[MASK]" token,
-- then predicts original token ids based on context
+- Then predicts original token ids based on context
-- every step costs me,
+- Every step costs me,
-- but only a few tokens can be masked this way!
+- But only a few tokens can be masked this way!

 ![img_1.png](/images/electra-bert.png)